Adarsh-Giri-Stack/Mars-task-2/README.md

-Raw potentiometer value ranges from 0-1023 if potentiometer value is below 512 , the motor runs in one direction else the motor runs in the opposite direction .
+Raw potentiometer value ranges from 0-1023 if potentiometer value is below 512 , the motor runs in one direction else the motor runs in the opposite direction . we map the value of speed from raw value 0-1023 to 0-255 . then we print the value of speed and adjust the speed of the motor respectively.